BeipDev/BeipMU/Documentation/Triggers.md

 #### Notes on text
 As BeipMu is a modern client, it supports unicode characters, accented text and Emoji.
 You can therefore paste in any text you like.
 If you have enabled a spawn window, the filtered text and all other options will be applied before the output is sent to the window.

+#### Gag this line
+The main event.
+Tick this and whatever is matched will not be displayed.

+Gagging helps you trivially remove unwanted text from your screen using a trigger.
+It does **not** have to be enabled to remove text frem your main window to a spawn panel.
+#### Gag this line in the log file
+This option prevents the text from being logged.
+This means you can have it show onyour main window but not inyour log file, if you have logging turned on.
+### Gag Example
+You would like to gag the exit message in one of your favorite hangouts:

+    The huge oak doors that have stood the test of a thousand year's creak open ponderously, letting the harsh and unforgiving light of the outer realms into the snug and cozy bar (Don't for get to pay your tab or Grognog the Half Orc hobbit will come for your knees: 17% sales tax pplies and a 15% house gratuity for service.
+We do not accept personal cheques or cursed daggers.
+Please quaff responsibly.)

+Ok that was cute the first time but... yeesh!
+So let's just slip

+    The huge oak doors

+...into Matcheroo, set it as "Line starts with", turn Gag on and also select "Gag in the log file".
+And there.
+Now you never have to see that message again.

 ### Activate
 This is a useful option that enables you to decide whether a match to your trigger sends an activity message.
 #### Activate window on trigger